 To honor their mentor and friend, several of Dr. Brownstein’s former students joined together to create the Marshall Brownstein Award.
 Just as Dr. Brownstein fostered the development of budding dentists at SDM, this award will be used to fund student attendance at various professional and educational meetings; enhance student leadership development through conferences and trainings; and support the personal and professional development of junior faculty who aspire to make a long term career in teaching the next generation of exceptional dentists.

 Please use the Give Now link below to give directly to the Marshall Brownstein Award.

 Community Service Clinics

-Support of our community service clinics helps provide preventive oral health care and education to underserved populations who would otherwise be unable to access quality dental services.
+Support of our UNLV Saturday Morning Community Clinics helps provide preventive oral health care and education to underserved populations who would otherwise be unable to access quality dental services.
 Our faculty and students volunteer their time and talent to ensure the dental needs of our local men, women and children are met, regardless of their ability to pay.

 Sgt.
 Clint Ferrin Memorial Clinic